Harry Coulby: Pittsburgh Steamship

 As head of the largest Great Lakes steamship company in North America, (Note: With 110 ships, his fleet was larger than the United States Navy.)
-Coubly was a study in contrasts.
+Coulby was a study in contrasts.
 He wore tailored suits purchased in England and smoked fine cigars.
 Yet, he also loved to tell stories about his life on the farm and his early weeks in America, aggressively demanded to know how much money his subordinates were making, and liked to walk the wharves to learn about his ships, weather, and navigational hazards.

 Coulby's tenure as president of the fleet was marked by two major accomplishments.
 First, he significantly upgraded the fleet to eliminate wooden-hulled ships, replacing them with much longer and larger steel-hulled vessels.
 He ordered the significant redesign of Great Lakes carriers as well, eliminating the curved deck of the whalebacks which allowed for greater access to the hold.
 This allowed for faster loading and unloading, and less time in port (the most costly part of shipping).
 He also ordered the crew cabins placed atop the deck at the stern, crew cabins placed atop the forecastle, and a pilothouse atop the forecastle cabins.
 This freed up space belowdecks for cargo.
 Coulby's redesign of the Great Lakes ore carrier, first implemented with the construction of the Elbert H. Gary in 1905, became the standard for the next 65 years.
 He then sold off most of the older, smaller vessels.
 Ship crews downsized significantly, and skilled sail crews were replaced by deskilled blue-collar workers (such as firemen, oilers, and deck watchmen).
 Ship captains, whose judgement about a sailor's skills often was critical, now performed far more limited roles and had little input about the makeup of the crew.